autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 Determining PID Coefficients can be difficult.
 One approach is:

 - First determine the P coefficient.
     - zero out the D and the I coefficients.
     - Use a kind of 'binary' search to find a value where the vehicle will roughly follow a recorded straight line; probably oscillating around it.
 It will be weaving like it is under the influence.
-- Next find a D coofficient that reduces the weaving on a straight line.
+- Next find a D coefficient that reduces the weaving on a straight line.
 Then record a path with a tight turn.
 Find a D coefficient that reduces the overshoot when turning.
-- You may not even need and I value.
+- You may not even need the I value.
 If the car becomes unstabled after driving for a while then you may want to start to set this value.
 It will likely be much smaller than the other values.

 Be patient.
 Start with a reasonably slow speed.
 Don't make many changes at once.
 Write down what is working.

 Once you have a stable PID controller, then you can figure our just how fast you can go with it before autopilot becomes unstable.
-If you want to go faster then start tweaking the values again using the method suggested above and the using faster speed.
+If you want to go faster then set the desired speed and start tweaking the values again using the method suggested above.